lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Participation and Motivation
 - use-ability of system

+## project-state areas for coordinated decisions
+2024.08.31
+- context and project state
+- general or non-general/non-unified project-state

 ## communication and translation between X and Y
 - input output measures
 - participants